Feyerabend/ABC80/README.md

 at the back, were tailor-made by us.
 We built them from small hotel soap containers, where the inside had cables, switches and diodes.
 They were in the same spirit as Atari made them: simple switches, and for each a "fire button".
-The keyboard was no alternative because the keyboard roll-over was too limiting.
+The keyboard was really no alternative to my recollection because the keyboard roll-over was too limiting (even if it has "N-key roll-over" 2,5 ms scanning, i.e. 30 hits per second, somehow interrupt routine might have impacted this?) or was it that joysticks were much too fun?

 Historical reflections over Combat can be found in:
 Montfort, Nick & Bogost, Ian, *Racing the beam: the Atari Video computer system*, MIT Press, Cambridge, Mass., 2009.